 Posted by Brent Wilson on 8/25/2016 to Planting & Growing Tips

-Dogwood trees are not the easiest tree to grow.
+To be honest, dogwood trees are not the easiest tree to grow.
 Mother Nature does a fine job growing them but human gardeners aren't so good at it.
-That being said, when planted in the right environment and using the right method, anyone can have success growing a dogwood tree.
+That said, when planted in the right environment and using the right method, anyone can have success growing a dogwood tree.

 Here's a breakdown of what you need to know...

-Dogwood trees, Cornus florida and Cornus kousa, prefer an organically-rich, fertile soil that is well-drained but moist.
+Dogwood trees, Cornus florida and Cornus kousa, prefer an organically-rich, fertile soil that is moist but must be well drained.
 They do not like wet feet.
-Constantly soggy or wet soil can be a killer.
-When established, they tolerate dry periods fairly well.
+Constantly soggy or wet soil is a killer.
+Established dogwood trees are quite drought tolerant.

-How To Test Soil Drainage If you are uncertain about soil drainage in the area you intend to plant your dogwood, it's well worth taking the time to test the drainage before planting.
 To test soil drainage, dig a hole 12" wide by 12" deep in the planting area.
 Fill the hole with water and let it drain.
 Then, after it drains, fill it with water again, but this time clock how long it takes to drain.
-In well-drained soil the water level will go down at a rate of about 1 inch an hour.
-A faster rate, such as in loose, sandy soil, may signal potentially dry site conditions.
+In well-drained soil, which is what dogwood trees require, the water level will go down at a rate of about 1 inch an hour.
+A faster rate, such as in loose, sandy soil, may signal potentially dry site conditions and the need to amend the soil with top soil, peat moss or other organic matter that will help to retain moisture.
 A slower rate indicates poor draining soil and is a caution you need to improve drainage, plant in a raised mound or bed, or look for a tree species more tolerant of wet or boggy conditions.

 Dogwood trees grow best in an acid to neutral soil ranging from 5.5 to 7.0 on the pH scale.
 Most average garden soils fall between a pH range of 6.0 to 7.0.

 Testing Soil pH